bachsofttrick/fast-team-task/README.md

 # Fast Team Task
-Team Tasks API with FastAPI GraphQL
+Team Tasks API with FastAPI and GraphQL

 ## Todo
 - [ ] Implement 4 API with FastAPI (uvicorn) with in-memory database first: